maticnetwork/whitepaper/README.md

 Public blockchains have to maintain a certain amount of time lag between the production of adjacent blocks so as to ensure ample time for block propagation.
 Also the block size needs to be less so as to ensure quick propagation of the block through the network.
 This entails that the number of transactions in a particular block need to be fairly limited.<br />

-Matic Network solves this problem by using a **Delegate layer from its DPoS system to produce the blocks.** Delegates enable the system to produce blocks at a very fast rate.
+Matic Network solves this problem by using a **Delegate layer to produce the blocks.** Delegates enable the system to produce blocks at a very fast rate.
 The system ensures decentralization using PoS checkpoints which are pushed to the Mainchain (Ethereum as a first chain).**This enables Matic to theoretically achieve $$2^{16}$$  transactions per second on a single side chain.**

 ### Scalability {#scalability}